14-year-old boy loses hands, feet after ‘flu-like symptoms’

-**Related Video Above: Fundraiser for child with rare condition in Northeast Ohio.**

-NASHVILLE, Ohio (WJW) — The parents of a 14-year-old boy are warning others about a rare illness that started out like the simple flu and turned into a nightmare.
+NASHVILLE, Tenn.
+(WJW) — The parents of a 14-year-old boy are warning others about a rare illness that started out seeming like the simple flu and turned into a nightmare.

 After going to the doctor twice earlier this summer for prolonged influenza, Mathias Uribe landed in the emergency room on June 30 after his “heart stopped,” his parents said in a GoFundMe campaign.